 This is our June community update!
 Read last month’s update here.

-- Rob, Michael, and Abel, joining as engineers
+- Chris and Donny, joining us as experienced engineers

 Changes we made this month

 As regular Bubble users have probably noticed, we completely overhauled bubble.io/home to make it better organized and easier to use!
 We hope you enjoy it.
 As a side note, almost everything on bubble.io (with the notable exception of the application and plugin editors) is written in Bubble, not code, which has allowed us to make extremely rapid changes to our homepage over the last few months.

 An important behind-the-scenes product update is that the new design canvas, announced as an experimental feature in March, has now been released to everyone.
 This reflects a significant modernization of a big chunk of our editor’s technology and should enable better performance, less memory usage, and faster development of new features going forward.
 The release was not perfect — it introduced a few new bugs, which we’re continuing to hunt down and fix — but it puts us on a much better foundation moving forward, and as we finish fixing the new bugs, we expect the editor to be more stable post-release than it was pre-release.

 For plugin developers writing server-side actions, we’ve launched a public alpha for v4 of our API.
 This API upgrade goes from Node 14 to Node 16.
 It will be mandatory for all plugins later this year because we’re unable to continue to support Node 14 on Amazon Web Services.